joric/oneliners/README.md

 a subroutine that reverses the elements in a specified portion of the array._

-Rotating string "ABCDEFGH" by 3 characters left (I=3, indexes start from 1):
+Rotating string "ABCDEFGH" by I=3 characters left (indexes start from 1):

 ```c
 reverse(1, I)    /* CBADEFGH */